DHI/DomainServicesSample/README.md

 ## Running

-The solution is configured to use the PostgreSQL provider (the `DHI.Services.PostgreSQL` package) for storage.
+The solution is configured to use the PostgreSQL provider (the `DHI.Services.PostgreSQL` package) for storage of user accounts and other Domain Services entities.

 To run this project, you need to install PostgreSQL locally, create a database and configure the connections in `connections.json` with a valid PostgreSQL connection string.